EPGL Summer Program 2023: Course List

 Game theory is about the interactions of decision-makers and the study of how their actions are affected by the others.
 Game theory is not only applied to traditional games, but can also be extended to explain different social science aspects, such as economic, political, or social phenomena.

 In this course, we will introduce the fundamental concepts of game theory with various examples.
-Topics to be covered mainly include basic mathematical formulation of strategic games, Nash equilibrium, dominated action, best response function, and models of oligopoly.
+Topics to be covered mainly include basic mathematical formulation of strategic games, Nash equilibrium, dominated action, best response function, mixed strategies, models of oligopoly.
 Students can learn how to predict when and how individual actions could influence others’ decisions, and to maximize one’s own benefits.

 |